2015

 Leicester Partnership Trust

-Concerns summary A registered nurse failed to recognise abnormal patient observations requiring escalation, and lacked access to essential healthcare records to contextualise findings.
+Concerns summary (AI summary) A registered nurse failed to recognise abnormal patient observations requiring escalation, and lacked access to essential healthcare records to contextualise findings.
 A system like EWS is needed for recognition and escalation.